johnathanetchart/plannerAPI/README.md

 ### /phases

 GET
-/phases/:username
+/phases/:username || /phases
-Returns all phases associated with username. optional query parameters are:
+Returns all phases associated with username or, if no username is present in req.params, returns a list of all phases. optional query parameters are:
 {
 limit, //default value 100